yokolet/tranquil-beach/linked_list/add_two_numbers.md

 A tricky part is lengths of two linked list are not the same.
 The solution here doesn't create a new linked list Instead, the value of the first linked list will be replaced by the remainder.
 When the first linked list is shorter than the second, the pointer goes to the second linked list.
-In this case, the shape looks like two linked lists are merged at some node.
+In this case, the shape looks like that two linked lists are merged at some node.

 #### Solution
 - Python